 The DAMM Negra cerveza was much appreciated as I wandered the rooftop giving meaning all my own in each direction.
 From my door in Santa Cruz to hotel check-in it was 21 hours of real-time travel.
 Closed my front door at 1:30pm PT which in Spain is 10:30pm on Monday and I checked into the hotel at 7:30pm on Tuesday:

 Leg 1 - drive to the long-term parking at the Embassy Suites in South SF

 Leg 2 - shuttle to the airport and already reminded of how nice it is to travel when you're calm and patient.
-A couple came running to the shuttle bus, I was the only one on it, but the woman was holding up cash for a tip to the driver which got scattered in the wind.
-Once it was recovered, they spent even more time apologizing for the delay before the man realized he didn't have his cellphone and we hadn't even made it out of the hotel parking lot yet.
+A couple came running to the shuttle bus, which was empty except for me; but the woman was waving cash to the driver to wait which got scattered in the wind.
+Once it was recovered, they spent even more time apologizing for the delay before the man realized he didn't have his cellphone and we hadn't even made it out of the hotel parking lot.